The best free and paid for beach experiences in Bahrain

 There are several areas of kids’ play equipment and large shades, so it’s hard to see, apart from the distance, why Jazayir is not more popular.

 At weekends it’s sometimes the haunt of large groups of ‘bachelors’ but a mid-week afternoon visit found just a handful of families enjoying picnics and a dip.
 True there are still a few Soviet-era toilet blocks and several damaged Portaloos but, in truth, this could be a really nice spot.
 There are signs of barbecuing on the sand and paved walkways so if you don’t fancy any of the more commercial options, this could be the place for you.

+But do bear in mind, this is very much a facility for everyone and particularly popular with Bahraini locals so revealing swimwear and public drinking are really not OK.
 On the other side of the sailing club is a wide open seascape which is popular with jetskiers and quad and trials bike riders but don’t get stuck in the sand like the two guys we towed on our recce’ visit.

 Karbabad Head for Bahrain Fort, past the Bapco petrol station at Seef and you will find yourself on another stretch of public open beach.
 Karbabad’s a great place for an evening walk or a picnic but again, please appreciate local customs and avoid revealing swimwear.

 Al Dar Probably one of the best beach spots even though it’s not strictly part of Bahrain, you have to get a boat from Sitra Fisherman’s Port.
 But they’ve done it up over the past year and there are various facilities including barbecue areas, a good snack bar and lots of water sporty-type things to hire.
 Day entry is BD5 which includes the cost of the boat trip.
 Don’t forget to bring either a CPR or passport which you will have to hand over to the Coast Guard before you get on the boat.